grafi-tt/sayhisort/README.md

 * find the index `j` such in `xs[i] <= ys[j]` by binary searching `ys`, and
 * rotate `xs[i:]` and `ys[:j]`.

 The computational complexity is still linear, since the algorithm is used only if the number of unique keys is small.
-In practice, however, in-place merge algorithm can be a bit slow.
-Sayhisort avoids any pre-allocated buffer, so it resorts to in-place merge in many case.
-Therefore it shows mediocre peformance on `RandomFewKeys` benchmark.
+In practice, however, in-place merge algorithm is a bit slow.
+SayhiSort avoids any pre-allocated buffer, so it frequently resorts to in-place.
+Therefore it shows mediocre performance on `RandomFewKeys` benchmark.

 ### Sorting short sequences

 It takes small but non-negligible time.

-When the sequence length is less than or equals to 8, odd-even sort is used.
-It's stable and parallelizable by superscalar execution.
-Specialized odd-even sort functions are dispatched by a heavily optimized loop
+When the sequence length is less than or equals to 8, the implementation uses odd-even sort, which is stable and parallelizable by superscalar execution.
+To sort many short sequences, a heavily optimized loop dispatches specialized odd-even sort functions.

 The author is reluctant to further optimization, because it likely bloats up inlined code size.